Sparen/Sparen-Arknights-Animations/README.txt

    Example: gifsicle Unknown.gif "#47-123" -o output-1.gif
 3. Crop the physical gif.
 Image is 712x512; can use LTRB of 164 112 548 496 to isolate the sprite (384x384)
-   Note: 256x256 isn't large enough to contain animations, which is why we go for 384x384 gifsicle --crop 164,112+384x384 output-1.gif -o output-2.gif
+   Note: 256x256 isn't large enough to contain animations, which is why we go for 384x384 (Side Note: Except when it's not, like with Skadi's swing :/) gifsicle --crop 164,112+384x384 output-1.gif -o output-2.gif

 Part 3 - GIF to PNG Spritesheet